bundickm/AWS_Cloud_Foundations_Study_Materials/Module 5 Notes.md

 ### **Routes and Route Tables**

+-  The route table controls routing for the subnet
-- A route table contains a set of rules (or routes) that you can configure to direct network traffic from your subnet.
+- A route table contains a set of rules (or routes) that you can configure to direct network traffic from your subnet
-- Each route specifies a destination and a target.
+- Each route specifies a destination and a target
-- By default, every route table contains a local route for communication within the VPC.
+- By default, every route table contains a local route for communication within the VPC
-- Each subnet must be associated with a single route table.
+- Each subnet must be associated with a single route table

 <br/>